rajbarua/simu-cp/README.md

     1. Copy `SSO Start URL` and `SSO Region`
     1. Run `aws configure sso` and provide details as copied above.
     1. Best to give profile name as `default`
-1. Run `~/src/hazelcast-simulator/bin/inventory apply` to create the infrastructure
+1. Run `~/src/hazelcast-simulator/bin/inventory apply` to create the infrastructure.
+    1. `inventory_plan.yaml` uses default VPC and default internet gateway.
+This repo has it set for `ap-south-1` region.
+1. you can ssh via `ssh -i key ubuntu@<ip>`. `<ip>` is the IP of the machine as generated in `inventory.yaml`
+1. Install Java `~/src/hazelcast-simulator/bin/inventory install java` and simulator `~/src/hazelcast-simulator/bin/inventory install simulator`

+### Run Tests
+1. `~/src/hazelcast-simulator/bin/perftest run`
+### Destroy
+1. Run `~/src/hazelcast-simulator/bin/inventory destroy` to destroy the infrastructure.